 There are many reasons why people decide to soundproof their homes, but the most common is to stop noise from getting in/out and to increase the value of the property.

 If you live in a noisy area with a lot of road and foot traffic, then you know how disrupting street noise can be.
 The sound of engines, screeching tires, horns, sirens, and shouting are all commonplace and can easily disrupt your sleep or concentration.

-Inconsiderate and noisy neighbours can be a nightmare.
-Whether it is an obscenely loud TV or non-stop late night parties, they can seriously affect your quality of life by disturbing your sleeping patterns and denying your mind the opportunity to recuperate from a full day of people demanding your attention.
+Inconsiderate and noisy neighbors can be a nightmare.
+Whether it is an obscenely loud TV or non-stop late-night parties, they can seriously affect your quality of life by disturbing your sleeping patterns and denying your mind the opportunity to recuperate from a full day of people demanding your attention.

 To stop noise from getting out